Brown Butter Chocolate Chip Cookies

 Chocolate - we are using coarsely chopped chocolate.
 I love the way chocolate breaks down in the dough and infuses extra flavour during dough rest.
 This is why I let the whole portion of the dough to mature (rather than maturing separately formed cookies).
 You will get darker dough with richer butterscotch aroma.
 Chocolate chips work just fine too - use whichever option suits you best.
 We are using here Lindt chocolate (mix of milk and dark chocolate).

-Raising agents - be conservative with measurement - use flat teaspoons, less is more here (otherwise you will end up with cake-y texture).
+Baking soda - be conservative with measurement - use 1/2 flat teaspoon, less is more here (otherwise you will end up with cake-y texture).

 Preparing the dough - cream butter with sugar only for 2-3 minutes and then make sure to fully incorporate egg so that the mass is glossy and creamy.
 When adding flour - don’t over-mix - few swift moves will bring the dough together.
 Over-mixing will make cookies hard and you may release too much gluten (powdery after-taste in baked cookies).
 After adding chocolate - again - few swift moves, the dough should look rough and not fully combined (see picture).
 When done, bring the dough by hand, wrap in the cling film and refrigerate.